Paul Lovatt-Cooper: Vitae Aeternum

 As well as a performer, Lovatt-Cooper is also a celebrated conductor, winning the coveted Roy Newsome Conductors Award at Salford University.
 He has worked with some of the finest brass bands in the UK including the Brighouse and Rastrick Band and the Black Dyke Band.
 Currently, Lovatt-Cooper is the Director of Music at the television and media company Factory Transmedia.
 He is also the Managing Director of his own music company PLC Music.
 As you can imagine, Lovatt-Cooper is in high demand all over the world as he is a ‘triple threat’ – composer, conductor and performer.

 Vitae Aeternum was commissioned in 2007 by Gerard Klauke of GK Design.
-It was preimiered by the Black Dyke Band at the De Lawei Concert Hall, Netherlands.
+It was premiered by Black Dyke Band at the De Lawei Concert Hall, Netherlands.
 It was the first substantial composition by Lovatt-Cooper after he had become Composer in Residence with Black Dyke.
 ‘Vitae Aeternum’ translates into ‘Eternal Life’ and the work is inspired by three songs by Ivor Bosanko and Dick Krommenhoek.
 Although in three separate sections, the work is played continuously with no breaks.

 The first song used in the beginning section is by Krommenhoek and is usually heard at Christmas time.
 It is entitled God came in Jesus to live among us: